Back to Blog

 Crypto Trader Switching to Funded Account: Master the Mental Shift

 Transitioning from crypto to a funded account demands a critical mental shift.
-Learn to overcome performance pressure, manage drawdown, and preserve.
+Learn to overcome performance pressure, manage drawdown, and preserve capital.

 Crypto Trader Switching to Funded Account: Master the Mental Shift - Institutional Trading Academy article illustration